ArtifexSoftware/MuPDF.NET/docs/api/font.rst

       :arg string fontName: one of the :ref:`Base-14-Fonts` or CJK fontNames, Custom font name and file path.
 Also possible are a select few other names like (watch the correct spelling): "Arial", "Times", "Times Roman".
       :arg string fontFile: the filename of a fontFile somewhere on your system [#f1]_.
       :arg byte[] fontBuffer: a fontFile loaded in memory [#f1]_.
       :arg int script: the number of a UCDN script.
-Currently supported in PyMuPDF are numbers 24, and 32 through 35.
+Currently supported in MuPDF.NET are numbers 24, and 32 through 35.
       :arg string language: one of the values "zh-Hant" (traditional Chinese), "zh-Hans" (simplified Chinese), "ja" (Japanese) and "ko" (Korean).
 Otherwise, all ISO 639 codes from the subsets 1, 2, 3 and 5 are also possible, but are currently documentary only.
       :arg int ordering: an alternative selector for one of the CJK fonts.
       :arg int isBold: look for a bold font.